 I finally remembered to get the recipe from them and had a chance to make it myself.
 I had high hopes for this recipe and it did not disappoint.

-After I enjoyed my cup of tea, I poured the remaining chai mixture into two small jars to store in the refrigerator and reheat over the next few days.
+Pour any remaining chai mixture into two small jars to store in the refrigerator and reheat over the next few days.

 The recipe doubles perfectly and would be a great way to make and keep several days worth of morning chai ready to drink with just a few minutes of warming on the stove or in the microwave.